 It used to be “normal” to put kids up the chimney but it didn’t make it right.

 All rules are made up.
-Are you living by rules that fit your values?
+So the question is, are you living by rules that fit your values and what matters most to you?
 Are you living the life you want or living someone else’s life?
+Are you working on your own terms or by those dictated as the status quo by others?

 Here is my point: